EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/tips.md

 ## Troubleshooting: 'Cannot remove 'ondemand/data/sys/APP/.nfs'

-If you delete your `ondemand` directory on the Open OnDemand host, you may see an error like the following:
+If you delete your `ondemand` directory on the Open OnDemand VM, you may see an error like the following:

 ```bash
 $ rm -rf ondemand/